Vasya-M/brs_logger/README.md

 Use it for skip particular log

 ##### `saveState: sub()`
-will update current state of global field, where we store state
+Will update current state of global field, where we store state
+---
 ### Function Tracker methods
 #### `p: function (text = "" as string, _0 = "", _1 = "", _2 = "", _3 = "")`
 Formatted log print will be printed/cahced with correct indentation for current function log.